gramineproject/gramine/Documentation/devel/performance.rst

    implemented via vDSO and a fast RDTSC instruction.
 Platforms older than Icelake typically forbid RDTSC inside an SGX enclave (this is a hardware limitation), and so ``gettimeofday()`` falls back to the expensive OCALL.
-   Graphene is smart enough to identify whether the platform supports RDTSC inside enclaves, and uses the fast RDTSC logic to emulate ``gettimeofday()``.
+   Gramine is smart enough to identify whether the platform supports RDTSC inside enclaves, and uses the fast RDTSC logic to emulate ``gettimeofday()``.
    *Rule of thumb:* if you think that the bottleneck of your deployment is ``gettimeofday()``, move to a newer (Icelake) processor.
 If you cannot move